 _________________

 Thus, it is that the laws of nature - that is the outer laws of the physical world - "dissolve" when a person transitions into a higher sphere of consciousness which occurs during dreams.
-A similar transition occurs during death and meditation when the boundary and interference of the ego which is tied to the physical form, which necessarily finds its inputs from the outer world through the senses and the mechanics of the intellect, is bypassed on its way to the inner world of the soul.
-The center where God is which is the bridge to the spiritual within us.
+A similar transition occurs during death and meditation when the boundary and interference of the ego which is tied to the physical form, which necessarily finds its inputs from the outer world through the senses and the mechanics of the intellect, is carried forward in a different way into the world of the spirit.
+How mature an ego determines its memory and experiences.
 The dream, like meditation, is the bridge and the portal to the eternal in each human being; that which we are before birth, carry within us during life, and lives on after death.

 As one crosses the first gate of inner consciousness, which manifests in dreams, symbols often emerge before us.
 These symbols are the subjective reflections of our souls which Buddha referred to as "Samskara."
 These are residual unpurified aspects of perception that need to be deciphered.
 This does not imply that these symbols are illusory.
 Rather, we must learn how to decipher for them for what they are which requires discernment, research, and reflection.